wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-get-started/includes/3-powerapps-related-technologies.md

 ## Dynamics 365
 Dynamics 365 is a cloud service with apps that help you address specific business needs, such as sales automation, operations, or customer service.

-The advantage of having the apps in Dynamics 365 is that you have one place to run all your business apps, whether they come from app builders in your organization, from Microsoft, or from external companies.
+Dynamics 365 provides one place to run all your business apps, whether they come from app makers in your organization, Microsoft, or external companies.

 ![Dynamics 365 home page](../media/powerapps-dynamics.png)